Melanin Beauty Awards: Best Haircare & Protective Style Products

 A woman’s hair is her crowning glory, which means we carefully choose everything that goes on it with care.
-This year, our 2025 Melanin Beauty Awards honor the beauty traditions and practices we’ve carried from generations prior and with that, the haircare products we hold sacred.
+This year, our 2025 Melanin Beauty Awards honor the beauty traditions and practices we’ve carried from generations prior, and with that, the haircare products we hold sacred.
 Beauty is surely on the outside, but a true glow comes from within, which is why this year we’re dedicated to spotlighting the products that make us feel as good as we look.
-From shampoos to deep conditioners, treatments and protective styles like wigs in between, we’ve tried every product on this list.
+From shampoos to deep conditioners, treatments and protective styles like wigs, we’ve tried every product on this list.

 Keep scrolling for the best haircare products for Black hair.